 What is an ugly programming language?
 In our post on bad programming languages, we have already covered the most dreaded programming languages.
 However, as explained, these were typically programming languages that went out-of-fashion, but are still surprisingly prevalent because of their past popularity.
 This is why calling them “bad” is a little bit of a misnomer.
 Rather, these languages have served their purpose, and software engineering and application complexity have evolved.

-Why PHP?
+Why does PHP inspire so much cursing?
 PHP is a programming language primarily used in web development.
 At the time of its creation in 1994, PHP stood for personal home page.
 It was not intended to be a programming language.
 It only later evolved into a programming language.
 And only since 2014 did it come with formal standards and specifications.
 Now the acronym stands for Hypertext Preprocessor.
 Over 244 million websites use it.

-Many people criticise it as inconsistent, opaque and difficult to debug.
+Many people criticize it as inconsistent, opaque, and difficult to debug.
 It typically ranks quite low in popularity amongst developers.
-In addition, “PHP developers are disproportionately underpaid compared to other languages with the same experience”, according to StackOverflow.
+In addition, “PHP developers are disproportionately underpaid compared to other languages with the same experience”, according to a 2021 survey of developers published by the developer community StackOverflow.

 Could there be a connection?
 Maybe it’s not so much PHP’s syntax that makes developers curse.
 Maybe they are foul-mouthed because of their relatively low pay.